 Love the salted caramel for a creamy flavor and the watermelon with freshly ground mint leaves for something more refreshing.

+Once again, I cannot break the tie.
 The smell of the Southern Candymakers shop ought to be illegal and both places make amazing pralines.

 Cookies – Angelo Brocato*

 Cookies as good as the ones at Vacarro’s in Baltimore’s Little Italy and I don’t have to pay for shipping.

 Though I don’t know the name of the cake, a slice of their lemon-syrup drenched yellow cake with lemon chiffon icing sent me straight back to my childhood when people still made lemon chiffon pies – my favorite.
 I look forward to trying their French pastries, quiches, sandwiches and soups.
 Open 6am – 3pm every day except Tuesdays.

 It feels like I’m cheating on Susan Spicer and Tory McPhail, but I was definitely taken by John Besh this year.
 He made an insanely tasty crab salad with a beluga-like cous cous at a friend’s party and I ate 4 of them without bothering to be embarrassed.
 A James Beard Award winner with 9 restaurants, his Restaurant August was nominated for the James Beard Outstanding Restaurant award in both 2012 and 2013.
 Get the handmade potato gnocchi tossed with blue crab and black truffle appetizer ($18).